alan-turing-institute/environmental-ds-book/_sources/community/guidelines/guidelines-submission.md

 The following procedures will prepare you to make submission:

 * Log the notebook idea in [issues](https://github.com/alan-turing-institute/environmental-ds-book/issues/new/choose).
+  * A form should be filled with some description of the notebook and information about the input data and theme.
+Once you pass the minimal review from someone in the community, we encourage to go to start the publication process.
-* Go to the [Environmental Data Science book organisation](https://github.com/Environmental-DS-Book) which is dedicated to host notebooks.
+* Once you've validated the notebook idea, go to the [Environmental Data Science book organisation](https://github.com/Environmental-DS-Book) which contains a template to start your notebook.
   * Use the [available template](https://github.com/Environmental-DS-Book/template-jp) and place in your personal repository.
-* Clone the used template repository to your local system.
+  * Clone the suggested template repository to your local/remote machine.
 * Download a jupyter notebook template of your chosen target theme from the [community template folder](https://github.com/alan-turing-institute/environmental-ds-book/tree/master/book/community/templates).
 * Rename the filename of the template to the pattern (XXX-YYY-ZZZ, where XXX refers to the environmental system, YYY to the theme and ZZZ to a preferred identifier of the model, sensor or pre/post-processing pipeline).
 For example, "forest-modelling-treecrown.ipynb".
 * Fill the information header according to your use case.
 Be free to guide from previous modelling notebooks, see for instance the [IceNet notebook](https://github.com/alan-turing-institute/environmental-ds-book/blob/master/book/gallery/modelling/polar-modelling-icenet.ipynb).